w3c/web-locks/README.md

 #### Modes and Scheduling

-The _mode_ property and can be used to model the common [readers-writer lock](http://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) pattern.
+The _mode_ property can be used to model the common [readers-writer lock](http://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) pattern.
 If an "exclusive" lock is held, no other locks with that name can be granted.
 If "shared" lock is held, other "shared" locks with that name can be granted - but not any "exclusive" locks.
 The default mode in the API is "exclusive".

 Additional properties may influence scheduling, such as timeouts, fairness, and so on.